The Hideout Inn: History

 The Hideout is a balloon-frame house built in 1881 as a boarding house for nearby factory workers.
 In 1916, the building became a public house, which began serving alcohol around 1919 as a prohibition-era neighborhood tavern and speakeasy.
 In 1934, after Prohibition ended, it became a legal bar with the name the "Hideout".
 Anecdotally, it came to be called the "Hideout" because of its remote location in an industrial, non-residential zone filled with factories and warehouses next to where the Chicago Department of Fleet Management stored snow plows until about 2016.

 In 1947, Angelo "Sax" Favia took over the Hideout.
 His nephew Phil Favia and Phil's wife Eleanor “Chuckie” Favia helped Sax build the back room with their honeymoon money in 1954.
 The Favia family ran the Hideout as an unmarked bar until 1996, during which time it was frequented by locals employed in area warehouses and factories such as U.S. Steel and Procter & Gamble.

 Phil Favia died in 1994; in 1996, Eleanor Favia sold the bar to Tim Tuten, a Chicago Public Schools teacher, his wife Katie Tuten, who worked for Catholic Charities, and identical twin brothers Mike Hinchsliff, a paper salesman, and Jim Hinchsliff, a financial analyst.
 Katie Tuten's father had been a regular at The Hideout when it was an unmarked bar whose location was not widely shared.
 Once she found the bar around 1986, she and Tim Tuten became regulars there.
-As of the end of 2019, the Tutens and Hinchsliffs continue to co-own and co-run the Hideout.
+In 2019, the Chicago Tribune named the Tutens and Hinchsliffs "Chicagoans of the year in music".
 In 2020, Katie Tuten used her experience as co-chair of the Chicago Independent Venue League (CIVL) to help found the National Independent Venue Association (NIVA), which campaigns for public funding to help keep performance venues, such as the Hideout, solvent during the COVID-19 pandemic.

 As of 2018, the Hideout has a patio-like front porch with picnic table seating, a front bar located in the original building, and a back performance area inside the 1954 addition.

 North Branch Industrial Corridor

 Hideout Chicago is located in Chicago's North Branch Industrial Corridor, an area that had been zoned and used for manufacturing and other industrial purposes.
 In July 2017, the city of Chicago passed an ordinance allowing much of the North Branch Industrial Corridor to be zoned for mixed-use development.
 There are concerns that the Hideout could be impacted by proposed "Lincoln Yards" development of the area but, as of July 2018, the Hideout plans to stay in business.
+As of 2025, the Hideout is still operating, but the Lincoln Yards development has been stalled for several years, with only one building, no tenants, and desperate finances.